buildbot/buildbot/master/docs/developer/cls-protocols.rst

 Protocols
 =========

-To exchange information over the network between master and slave we need to use protocol.
+To exchange information over the network between master and worker we need to use protocol.

 :mod:`buildbot.worker.protocols.base` provide interfaces to implement